 A summary is shown next.

+The most obvious signal is when reins are floppy.
+However, in some forms of riding this is the natural state, especially if curb bits are used.
 When using a snaffle, a floppy rein indicates a loss of contact, which is not usually good.
 It also often ends up with the horse leaning onto the forehand which can lead to stumbling.
 It is also risks a run-out approaching a jump.
 A loss of contact can also be an encouragement to an exuberant horse to play up.
 Such as with a buck, especially on a frosty morning.

-Between the two extremes of too much and too little pressure, there is a happy medium of a gentle contact with the horse’s mouth.
+Between the two extremes of too much and too little pressure, there is a happy medium of a gentle but continuous contact with the horse’s mouth.
 Maintaining the right balance is not easy but it is an important goal to strive for.

 The rider’s hands are at the other end of the reins.
 They are the reverse side of this same coin, which means that they too, can or should never be fixed.
 They will vary as a result of the many different conditions mentioned above.

+The physicality of the horse is such that its motions are expressed across a wide range of actions.
+Both the action itself as well as its intensity will influence the extent of the head and neck movement.
 It is to all of these actions that the rider’s hands must adapt.
-They may range from a twitch of the fingers to a full arm length pulling action reinforced by a backward leaning body and legs braced in the stirrups.
+They may range from a twitch of the fingers to the extreme of a full arm length pulling action reinforced by a backward leaning body and legs braced in the stirrups.

 Failure to follow through with a measured, timely and coordinated rein response will lead to a rein blockage.
 As soon as the reins are blocked resistances will be created with the horse.
 Likewise, a reactive pull on the reins by the horse will immediately cause the rider to tighten the hand and arm muscles.
 Almost automatically this will lead to an escalation in rein tension.